-- Commitment to listening to and working with children and young people with SEND and their families to further improve, develop and innovate our SEND Strategy and the delivery of support and services. - Recovery from the pandemic.
-We must understand the impact for CYP and continue to adapt to support and prevent lasting effect. - Taking an all-age disability approach within our SEND Local Offer.
+- Commitment to listening to children and young people with SEND and their families.
+We will continue to work with them to further improve, develop and innovate our SEND Strategy and delivery of support and services. - Recovery from the pandemic.
+We must understand the impact for CYP and continue to adapt to support and prevent lasting effect. - We are taking an all age disability approach within our SEND Local Offer.
 This will ensure a seamless experience for CYP from 0-25 with SEND and their families. - Commitment to the effective and efficient use of resources.
-This will support early intervention prevent escalation of need and promote inclusion
+This will support early intervention prevent escalation of need and be inclusive.